Document control – Version 6

 Conducting research away from our facilities helps to minimise interpersonal contact as we continue to respond to COVID-19, and reduces the cost of travel for our patients.
 Our research teams have told us that mitigations put in place to obviate hospital research visits during lockdown were appreciated by participants as efforts to keep them safe.

-When it's appropriate and clinically safe, we encourage research teams to carry out more patient appointments by phone or video conference, to courier investigational product to participant’s dwellings or dispense from community pharmacies, and use community laboratories for sample collection.
+When it's appropriate and clinically safe, we encourage research teams to carry out more patient appointments by phone or video conference, to courier investigational products to participants’ dwellings or dispense from community pharmacies, and use community laboratories for sample collection.

 Researchers in the hospital and community are asked to reconsider or reduce the frequency of laboratory tests that are non-essential, discretionary, routine or could be delayed.

 This guidance does not take precedence over other organisational COVID-19 rules.
-Staff of Auckland DHB must comply with all relevant Auckland DHB COVID-19 guidelines when carrying out their research work.
+Staff must comply with all relevant COVID-19 guidelines when carrying out their research work.

 COVID-19 patients in our hospitals may be enrolled in studies if appropriate precautions are taken.

-COVID-19 does not release researchers from their obligation to obtain written informed consent when this is stipulated in the study protocol but the risk of transmission through close proximity of researchers must be managed.
-Any study which proposes to enrol in-patients with COVID-19 in a study which requires written consent should submit their consent plans to the Research Office, which will organise liaison with infection control regarding the appropriate balance of risks.
+COVID-19 does not release researchers from their obligation to obtain written informed consent when this is stipulated in the study protocol but the risk of transmission through close proximity of researchers must be appropriately managed.

 Alternatives to traditional written consent that give effect to the Code of Right’s requirement (Section 7.6) for “written informed consent for research” (e.g. photo of signed forms which remain in the room, e-signatures, recorded verbal statements etc.) may be used if researchers can defend their use as “reasonable in the circumstances” (as per Section 3 of the Code: “A provider is not in breach of this Code if the provider has taken reasonable actions in the circumstances to give effect to the rights, and comply with the duties, in this Code”).

-Study participants who test positive with COVID-19 during the period of their enrolment may remain on study at the discretion of the local principal investigator but will not be permitted to access hospital facilities unless as in-patients.
-Therefore in addition to clinical decision-making about participant’s best interest the PI must also give full consideration as to whether it will be feasible to maintain the participant on study remotely.
-This may be achieved with telehealth visits, courier or community-dispensed investigational product, and other mitigations.
+Study participants who test positive for COVID-19 during the period of their enrolment may remain on study at the discretion of the local principal investigator but will not be permitted to access hospital facilities unless as in-patients.
+Therefore in addition to clinical decision-making about the participant’s best interest, the PI must also give full consideration as to whether it will be feasible to maintain the participant on study remotely.
+This may be achieved with telehealth visits, courier or community-dispensed investigational products, and other mitigations.